MarionBaussart/holbertonschool-machine_learning/pipeline/databases/README.md

     - ``b``, INT
 - And returns ``a / b`` or 0 if ``b == 0``

+## 22. List all databases
+Write a script that lists all databases in MongoDB.

 # Versions
 Python 3.9
 mysql  Ver 8.0.36-0ubuntu0.22.04.1 for Linux on x86_64 ((Ubuntu))